Reviewed and updated for accuracy on April 19, 2019 by Dr. Hanie Elfenbein, DVM, PhD

 Pets, like people, can suffer from a variety of debilitating chronic, degenerative conditions.
-Treatment options, meanwhile, are sometimes limited and frustrating, focusing on alleviating symptoms through the use of narcotics and other means.
+Treatment options, meanwhile, are sometimes limited—focusing on alleviating symptoms through the use of pet pain medication and other means.

 Hydrotherapy for Dogs

-Your dog is assisted in and out of a pool to minimize body stress and possible injury.
-A harness is frequently used to assist your dog in maintaining an above-water position.
+During therapy, your dog is assisted in and out of a pool to minimize body stress and possible injury.
+A dog harness is frequently used to help your dog in maintain an above-water position.
 The water in the pool may also be heated; heat application helps alleviate muscular discomfort and pain.

 He explains, "you can feel subtle [tactile] changes when you apply chiropractic or massage therapy [on a pet].
 In chiropractic therapy, the veterinarian uses manipulation to realign and adjust the bones.
 You’ll see an almost immediate change; your pet will start to feel better right away.
 The basis for chiropractic therapy is balancing the body’s circulation and energy flow.
 Once that is initiated, the body’s innate ability to heal itself will take over and finish healing what manipulation therapy started."

-An acupuncture needle is inserted into key points to stimulate that point, [and to] stimulate another area.
-Or, [acupuncture] is used to interrupt the nerve supply by blocking the switch causing the pain."
+“An acupuncture needle is inserted into key points to stimulate that point, [and to] stimulate another area.
+Or, [acupuncture] is used to interrupt the nerve supply by blocking the switch causing the pain," he explains.